-Deputy Director of Policy and International Affairs
+Associate Register of Copyrights and Director of Policy and International Affairs

-Maria Strong is the deputy director of policy and international affairs for the United States Copyright Office.
-She was appointed to the position effective January 12, 2015.
+Maria Strong is the Associate Register of Copyrights and Director of Policy and International Affairs for the United States Copyright Office.
+She was appointed to this position effective April 23, 2019.

-Before joining the Office, Strong spent nineteen years in private law practice in Washington, DC, where she represented clients in the media, technology, and entertainment sectors and provided analyses and advocacy on global and domestic issues involving copyright law, enforcement, trade policy, and e-commerce.
+Before joining the Office, Strong spent nineteen years in private practice in Washington, DC, where she represented clients in the media, technology, and entertainment sectors and provided analyses and advocacy on global and domestic issues involving copyright law, enforcement, trade policy, and e-commerce.
 She began her legal career as a staff attorney at the Federal Communications Commission.

 Strong earned a JD from George Washington University Law School, an MA in communications management from the University of Southern California’s Annenberg School of Communications, and a BA in communication studies from UCLA.